vinodkraman/Gender_Classifier/README.md

 )
 ```

  The model was trained for only 10 epochs due to the computational constraints.
-The weights of the trained model and its architecture are saved using the SavedModel format and included in the tarball as `weights_arch_transfer_model`.
-Note, I also saved the weights and architecture using the HDF5 standard and can be found in the tarball as `weights_arch_transfer_model_h5.h5`.
+The weights of the trained model and its architecture are saved using the SavedModel format as `weights_arch_transfer_model`.

- The complete code for training and saving the trained model is included and documented in the Google Collab linked above.

 ### Evaluation
 With a trained model, we can evalaute the test set compiled during the data preprocessing step.
 This can be done by calling `model.predict()` on the test dataset to recieve predictions and then using `tf.keras.metrics` on the predictions with the true labels to compute a given metric.
 We consider 4 main metrics for binary classification: